Preparing for Your Surgery

 There is no evidence that breast implants increase the risk of breast cancer.
 However, mammography must be done with special views (Eklund views) in order to completely view the breast tissue.
 Most mammographers know this technique well as millions of women in the United States have undergone breast implant surgery.
 An ultrasound may be also be necessary to fully view and breast lump of mass detected or the fully view the implant.

-The majority of women experience no complications during breast implant surgery.
-Dr. Zemmel will discuss each of the above issues in great detail during your consultation.
-Please write down any questions you may have and Dr. Zemmel will be happy to go over them with you.
+The majority of women experience no complications during breast implant surgery. our surgeons will discuss each of the above issues in great detail during your consultation.
+Please write down any questions you may have and our surgeons will be happy to go over them with you.

 Returning Back To Normal

-Dr. Zemmel recommends taking several days off from work during your initial recovery.
+Dr. Zemmel and Dr. Reddy recommend taking several days off from work during your initial recovery.
 Depending on the level of physical activity required for your job, you may need more time off.
-In general Dr. Zemmel recommends only light activity for the first 7 to 10 days.
+In general our surgeons recommend only light activity for the first 7 to 10 days.
 You will not be able to lift heavy objects.
 You will not be able to raise you arms above shoulder level during this time and you should plan on having light help around the house.

-Dr. Zemmel will allow you to return to exercise approximately 2 weeks after surgery.
+You will be allowed to return to exercise approximately 2 weeks after surgery.
 You will first be allowed light cardio activity, followed by full cardio one week later.
-Dr. Zemmel will allow you to return to full activity in the gym at around one month after surgery.
+You will allowed to return to full activity in the gym at around one month after surgery.

 Once you are completely healed, the implants will become a normal part of your body.
 You will slowly become unaware of the implant.
 There will be no permanent physical restrictions.